24.2: DNA Mutations, Damage, and Repair

 There are various types of mutations.
 Two major categories of mutations are germline mutations and somatic mutations.

-• Germline mutations occur in gametes, the sex cells, such as eggs and sperm.
-These mutations are especially significant because they can be transmitted to offspring, and every cell in the offspring will have the mutations.
+- Germline mutations occur in gametes, the sex cells, such as eggs and sperm.
+These mutations are especially significant because they can be transmitted to offspring, and every cell in the offspring will carry them.

-Mutations also differ in the way that the genetic material is changed.
+Mutations also differ in how the genetic material is changed.
 Mutations may change an entire chromosome or just one or a few nucleotides.

 Chromosomal alterations are mutations that alter the structure or number of chromosomes.
 They occur when a section of a chromosome breaks off and rejoins incorrectly or does not rejoin at all.
 Possible ways these mutations can occur are illustrated in the figure below.
 Chromosomal alterations are very serious.
 They often result in the death of the cell or organism in which they occur.
 If the organism survives, it may be affected in multiple ways.
 An example of a human chromosomal alteration is the mutation that causes Down Syndrome.
 It is a duplication mutation that leads to developmental delays and other abnormalities.
 It occurs when the individual inherits an extra copy of chromosome 21.
 It is also known as trisomy 21.